Travel nursing: Assignment reimbursements

 A travel allowance is generally paid by the travel agency.
 Some agencies offer healthcare insurance (or reimbursement for insurance held elsewhere), the ability to contribute to 401(k)accounts (sometimes with matching funds), licensure reimbursement, referral bonuses and loyalty reward programs.
 Some companies are even starting to add vacation and sick days, stock investment options and continuing education reimbursements.

-Importance during the Covid-19 Pandemic
+Covid-19 pandemic effects

-Travel nurses played an essential role during the COVID-19 pandemic by servicing the demand for frontline clinicians as hotspots popped up across the United States.
-Data from Wanderly, an independent travel nurse marketplace, showed the significant demand for travel ICU nurses in COVID-19 hotspots.
+One of the most pivotal moments for the travel nursing industry occurred during the COVID-19 pandemic, which began in 2019.
+The pandemic placed immense strain on hospitals and healthcare facilities worldwide, leading to a sharp increase in demand for healthcare workers.
+Many hospitals saw a significant portion of their permanent staff resign due to fears of working in an environment with an unknown virus and the risks to personal health.